felipead/http-token-auth/README.md

 > The Token Access Authentication scheme provides a method for making authenticated HTTP requests using a token - an identifier used to denote an access grant with specific scope, duration, cryptographic properties, and other attributes.
 Tokens can be issued by the server, self-issued by the client, or issued by a third-party.
 >
 > The token scheme supports an extensible set of credential classes, authentication methods (e.g. cryptographic algorithm), and authentication coverage (the elements of the HTTP request - such as the request URI or entity-body - covered by the authentication).
+>
+> This specification defines four token authentication methods to support the most common use cases and describes their security properties.
+The methods through which clients obtain tokens supporting these methods are beyond the scope of this specification.
+The [OAuth protocol](http://tools.ietf.org/html/draft-ietf-oauth-web-delegation-01) defines one such set of methods for obtaining token credentials.

 For example, the following HTTP request: